indigo423/blog.no42.org/content/page/about.md

 author: "Ronny Trommer"
 excludeFromTopNav: false
 ---
-Work in Open Source and grew up with an Amiga 500 in the early 90s, a full-time contributor with [@opennms](https://twitter.com/opennms).
+Work in Open Source and grew up with an Amiga 500 in the early 90s, a full-time contributor [@opennms](https://twitter.com/opennms).

 #### What I'm doing today

-* I work full time for [The OpenNMS Group](https://www.opennms.com) and help in various places, mainly around product management and UX
+* I work full time for [The OpenNMS Group](https://www.opennms.com) and help in various places, mainly around product management, UX and documentation
-* Beta testing new features and trying to find bugs in software and concepts
+* Think a lot about how to make the world a better place with open source in the network and system monitoring domain
+* Housekeeping for our development team in Germany
+* First point of contact for OpenNMS customers and partners in Europe
+* Beta tester
 * Train people on OpenNMS
-* Build content for documentation for OpenNMS
-* Help structuring content for documentation in OpenNMS
+* Help structuring content for documentation
-* Help maintain the Antora infrastructure in OpenNMS
-* Help maintain public Docker container images in the OpenNMS project
+* Help maintain the Antora infrastructure and Docker container images driven by our CircleCI CI/CD environment
-* Think a lot about how to make the world a better place with open source in the network and system monitoring domain

 ### Research and Eduction